-Museum Studies Certificate: Online and In-person
+Museum Studies Certificate: Online in as little as 3 Months

 The museum studies certificate unites history, theory and practical learning in a curriculum that prepares participants for professional or volunteer careers in administration, collections and specialty disciplines within museums, zoos, aquariums, parks and botanical gardens.